ColinTenaguillo/PythonExcelScan/README.md

   -  Write all the scan results in a new xlsx to analyse the results

-I can't show you the Excel i used for my project cause of confidentiality clause. \n I put an Exemple named "Test.xlsx" as a small copy of mine for you to see how it works.
+I can't show you the Excel i used for my project cause of confidentiality clause.
+I put an Exemple named "Test.xlsx" as a small copy of mine for you to see how it works.